 On these last two points I shall refer you to Jared Diamond book “Guns, germs and steel” and lead us to a discussion about why China is more advanced than Silicon Valley in the development of 5G and other advanced technologies.

-The shape of the wealth curve and its evolution could be set as targets or be operating parameters of the BCS.
+The shape of the wealth curve and its evolution could be set as targets or be operating parameters of the LC.
 In any case human intervention will be needed for calibration of the system since humans are the only ones capable of imagining the kind of society we want to live in.

 International currency exchange